Gustavobb/ParticleCollision/README.md

 - Fixing spatial partitioning.
 - Adding support for device rotation in mobile.
-- Adding static objects for the particle to collide.

 ## Contributing
 Contributions to the ParticleCollision project are welcome.
 If you have an idea for how to improve the simulation or would like to add a new feature, feel free to submit a pull request.